Using Soil Tinctures to = “Feed The Soil, Not The Plant”.

 - Plant nutrient (see ‘The biochemical basis of plant nutrition’ above).

-- Optional step: Aerate (with a bubbler/vigorously mix twice a day).
+- Optional step: Aerate (with a bubbler or pour between containers/vigorously mix twice daily).

 Compost Tea – farming aerobic microorganisms & producing plant nutrients: